javierez/vesta/README.md

 - Operations page
    - Leads page
    - Prospects page
-   - Deals page #missings
+   - Deals page #missing

 - Calendar Integration
    - Accomplished except for Google -> Vesta Sync (which could be possible using AI)

-- Account Admin can see all the data for the account and can allow users to see more data
+- Account Admin can see all the data for the agents and allow agents to see more data

 - Webpage